 What You Need to Know So Your Patient is Not Late to File a Claim.

-As healthcare professionals, be it a treating medical or rehabilitation professional, you may be among the first to come into contact with persons who may have cause to begin a personal injury lawsuit.
-While this can put some awkward pressure on you, as a professional practicing in this field, you will have knowledge that your patient lacks.
-A prime example is the knowledge that there is usually a limited amount of time for an individual to begin a claim that could provide for financial assistance with costs associated with treatment of their injuries.
+As a healthcare professional, be it a treating medical or rehabilitation professional, you may be among the first to come into contact with persons who may have cause to begin a personal injury lawsuit.
+While this can put some awkward pressure on you, as a professional practising in this field, you will have knowledge that your patient lacks.
+A prime example is the knowledge that there is usually a limited amount of time for an individual to begin a claim that could provide for financial assistance with costs associated with the treatment of their injuries.

 Although this is just a general rule, there are other cases where exceptions can be made.
 However, there are other cases, such as within certain municipalities, that the individual only has 10 days to warn the municipality of an intention to sue.
 Frequently, patients will not be familiar with these deadlines or limitations periods, so they may not seek legal advice until it is too late.

 As a medical professional you cannot give legal advice to your patients and should not suggest to them what time limits may apply to their case, However, if you suspect that the patient has grounds for a legal claim it is certainly in your right to encourage them to seek legal advice and to move quickly.

 Two Years From The Date of An Accident

 It is important to note, that in the Province of Ontario, people, in general, have two years from the date of an accident or a denial of insurance benefits to start a lawsuit.
 If they fail to do so before the two years is up, they will be prevented from doing so later.